arindam2590/GYM-Environment/ToyText/README.md

 ## **Algorithms Implemented**

-The repository includes implementations of the following RL algorithms:
+The repository includes implementations of the following RL algorithms in *TensorFlow* and *PyTorch*:

 - *Q-Learning*: A model-free RL algorithm that learns the value of actions in states.
 - *SARSA (State-Action-Reward-State-Action)*: An on-policy RL algorithm that updates its Q-values based on the action taken.